apache/couchdb-documentation/src/api/database/find.rst

 Mango is a declarative JSON querying language for CouchDB databases.
 Mango wraps several index types, starting with the Primary Index out-of-the-box.
-Mango indexes can also be built using MapReduce Views.
+Mango indexes, with index type `json`, are built using MapReduce Views.

 .. http:post:: /{db}/_index
     :synopsis: Create a new index.